2018-BGMP/BGMP_McCurdy/README.md

 Public repository for the 2018-2019 University of Oregon Bioinformatics and Genomics Master's Program cohort's McCurdy research group.
-Extended references, supplimental figures and data may be found here.
+Extended references, supplemental figures and data may be found here.